OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 <!--chapter:end:10-Eng_MultiWayANOVAModels.Rmd-->

 # Multi-way ANOVA models with interactions

+*A theory is just a mathematical model to describe the observations (K. Popper)*

 In the previous Chapter we have seen models with more than one explanatory factor, that are used to describe data from Randomised Complete Block Designs and Latin Square designs, where we have one treatment factor and, respectively, one or two blocking factors.
 Most often, with these designs we have only one value for each combination between the experimental factor and the blocking factor; e.g., there is usually only one observation per treatment in each block in a Randomised Complete Block Design.